catchorg/Catch2/docs/filtering-execution-path.md

 if it is only used to add section filters.

 There is another important difference between filtering out sections and generators.
-A section can be left un-entered unentered, but a generator has to always be active.
+A section can be left un-entered, but a generator always has to be active.
 For this reason, if generator fails a filter (e.g. there is a section filter at given depth instead), it has to stop the execution of the test case.
 Currently, this is done via `SKIP()` equivalent, causing the section to be considered skipped.